grpc/grpc-go/RELEASING.md

    * Options: `Do not run if there has been a build in the last 24h`
    * Click _Add_ button
 5. Continue with Google-internal steps at go/grpc/java/releasing.
+6. Create a milestone for the next release.
-6. Move items out of the release milestone that didn't make the cut.
+7. Move items out of the release milestone that didn't make the cut.
 Issues that may be backported should stay in the release milestone.
 Treat issues with the 'release blocker' label with special care.